click on photo for a magnified view

 The four recognized members of the NWA 5400 pairing group are plotted on two different oxygen three-isotope diagrams: (1) (courtesy of Bernd Pauli) and (2) (courtesy of Achim Raphael).
 The first diagram utilizes a less precise slope for the TFL (Terrestrial Fractionation Line) of ~0.5.
 Recent O-isotopic studies conducted by the Carnegie Institute, the Open University, and the University of Groningen have determined that a slope of 0.526 represents a more precise TFL slope (Rumble et al., 2007).
 When constructed with updated coordinates (A. Irving), the adjusted TFL slope passes very close to the points determined for the NWA 5400 pairing group.
 The slope also passes through the CI chondrite field and probably the martian field as well.
 The second diagram compares the NWA 5400 pairing group to the brachinites and brachinite-like meteorites Divnoe, Zag (b), and NWA 4042.
-It is evident that the NWA 5400 pairing group is not genetically related to either the brachinites or the brachinite-like meteorites, but probably formed by analogous processes on a separate parent body.
+It is evident that the NWA 5400 pairing group is not genetically related to either the brachinites or the brachinite-like meteorites, but probably formed by analogous processes (e.g., similar oxygen fugacity; Lenaz and Schmitz, 2017) on separate parent bodies.
 See also a linearized O-isotope plot

 (3) showing a slope similar to the TFL, based on data from Miller (2002).